-The Department of Audit and Risk Management, specifically the Clery Compliance and Safety Coordinator, is responsible for maintaining the most current list of Xavier University Campus Security Authorities (CSA).
+The Xavier University Police Department, specifically the Clery Compliance and Safety Lieutenant, is responsible for maintaining the most current list of Xavier University Campus Security Authorities (CSA).
 The Clery Act requires that the University identify other individuals or offices, in addition to the University Police Department, with significant responsibility for student and campus activities.

 Note: Crimes in progress should be reported immediately to the University Police by dialing 1000 from any campus phone.